 Although located in a seismically active region (Northern California), the project site is not likely to be subject to seismic shaking of adequate strength or duration to generate secondary seismic effects.
 Likely seismic sources are too far from the project site to generate sufficient long duration strong shaking.
-Construction standards that meet the current California Building Codes, as applicable, will provide adequate protections and Seismic-related ground failure, including iv) Landslides:
+Construction standards that meet the current California Building Codes, as applicable, will provide adequate protections and Seismic-related ground failure, including liquefaction, is considered less than significant.

+iv) Landslides: